vkbo/novelWriter/docs/source/usage_project.rst

 Drag & drop has only limited support for moving documents.
 In general, bulk actions are not allowed.
 This is deliberate to avoid accidentally messing up your project.
-If you make a mistake, the last move action can be undone by pressing :kbd:`Ctrl+Shift+Z`.
+If you make a mistake, the last move action can be undone by pressing :kbd:`Ctrl+Shift+Z` or from the menu icon in the project tree's toolbar.

 Documents and their folders can be rearranged freely within their root folders.
-If you move a Novel documents out of a Novel folder, it will be converted to a project note.
+If you move a Novel document out of a Novel folder, it will be converted to a project note.
 Notes can be moved freely between all root folders, but keep in mind that if you move a note into a :guilabel:`Novel` root folder, its "Importance" setting will be switched with a "Status" setting.
 See :ref:`a_ui_tree_status`.
 The old value will not be overwritten though, and should be restored if